Before reading this week’s key match-ups, please read my Steelers-Bengals Preview

 Bengals’ Punt Team vs. Steelers’ Punt Team

 Okay, we’re starting to feel like homers, so we have to find some area in which the Bengals have an advantage.
 We predict that the Bengals’ punt team will dominate the Steelers punt team in total number of punts.
 In fact, the Bengals may punt 8-10 times more often than the Steelers.
 I wouldn’t even be surprised if they pitched a shutout, and the Bengals kept the Steelers from having to make a single punt during the entire game.
 If that’s not total domination, we don’t know what is.
 Advantage: Bengals (sort of).

 Steeler Nation vs. Bengal Nation Medium Sized Assembly

 There is no doubt that Steeler Nation is going to be in the house on Sunday.
 Terrible Towels will be waving in Paul Brown Stadium.
 The question is, which fan group will have the larger presence.
 Ordinarily, the home team’s fans would always have the advantage.
 However, these are Bengals fans (is there really such a thing?) we’re talking about.
 They started giving up on their team in week 2.
 It will be tough, but I think Steeler Nation might be able to win this one.
 Advantage: We’ll see on Sunday.

 (If you enjoyed this article, please consider leaving a comment below.
 Also, please subscribe to our blog by pressing the orange button below.
-You can also follow us on Facebook or Twitter by clicking the doohickies at the bottom of the right column of this page.
 Thanks.)